Why Don't You Get a Job?

 "Why Don't You Get a Job?" is a song by American rock band the Offspring.
 The song is the 11th track on the Offspring's fifth studio album, Americana (1998), and was released as its second single on March 15, 1999.
 The song also appears as the eighth track on the band's Greatest Hits album (2005).
 The single peaked within the top 10 of the charts in several countries, including reaching number two in the United Kingdom, Australia, Iceland, and Sweden.

-The song drew attention for its close similarity to the song "Ob-La-Di, Ob-La-Da", as multiple music writers pointed out that the melody and rhythm sounded much like the Beatles' 1968 release from their self-titled double album (also known as the "White Album").
+The song drew attention from multiple music writers for its similarities to the song "Ob-La-Di, Ob-La-Da", the Beatles' 1968 hit from their self-titled double album (also known as the White Album).

 Music video

 The music video, directed by McG, was shot on the backlot of Universal Studios Hollywood.
-Several TV and movie set locations can be seen throughout the video, including Colonial Street (which was used as Wisteria Lane in Desperate Housewives) and Courthouse Square from the Back to the Future film series.
+Lead singer Dexter Holland hang-glides down to a suburban street and starts singing acapella while walking down the street, beats are soon added by a girl with a boombox, the rest of the band and a man playing the steelpan.
+As the video progress, the group walks through several TV and movie set locations, such as Colonial Street and Courthouse Square.
+More and more people join them as the video progress into an impromptu parade, including a marching band, female contestants walking out on the filming of a dating game show, and both friends with terrible partners discussed in the song.
+Eventually the crowd walks up to a large red button labelled "Do not push" which Holland presses.
+This triggers an explosion and the crowd scatters in a panic.

-Bob Eubanks, the host of the Newlywed Game, makes a cameo appearance.
-Towards the end of the video, Guy Cohen, who played the main character in the "Pretty Fly (for a White Guy)" video, makes a short appearance.
-Chris "X-13" Higgins appears in the video as a lazy boyfriend (as described in the third verse).
-Pussycat Dolls member Carmit Bachar plays his girlfriend.
+Several cameos are featured: Bob Eubanks hosts the parody dating show, Chris "X-13" Higgins and Pussycat Dolls member Carmit Bachar are the deadbeat boyfriend and his girlfriend mentioned in the third verse, and Guy Cohen, who played the main character in the "Pretty Fly (for a White Guy)" video, makes an appearance shortly before the video ends.
 The video appears on the Complete Music Video Collection DVD, released in 2005.